Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 What is the oldest ride at Busch Gardens Tampa?

 You guessed it!
-The oldest ride in Busch Gardens Tampa is the Skyride which was opened to the public in 1974.
+The oldest ride in Busch Gardens Tampa is the SkyRide which was opened to the public in 1974.

 Python Roller Coaster at Busch Gardens Tampa Yellow Arrow Development Photo Credit: Florida Memory